This post contains affiliate links.

-Ready for a totally vegan breakfast that’ll knock your socks off and leave your taste buds dancing?
-Pumpkin oatmeal does the trick.
-This delicious, warm bowl of pumpkin goodness is one of my favorite fall breakfasts.
-It’s quick and easy to prepare, making it an awesome pre-work or before school meal.
+Ready for a vegan, naturally gluten-free breakfast that’ll totally knock your socks off?
+Pumpkin oatmeal does the trick!
+This cozy, warm bowl of deliciousness is one of my favorite fall breakfasts.

 Reader rating